Trump tells Gulf leaders Iran must cease support of proxy groups as part of any nuclear deal

 Trump has indicated he would refurbish the aircraft and it would later be donated to his post-White House presidential library.
 He says he would not use the plane once he leaves office.

-AP writers Suzan Fraser in Ankara, Turkey and Tia Goldenberg in Tel Aviv contributed reporting.
+AP writers Suzan Fraser in Ankara, Turkey, Tia Goldenberg in Tel Aviv and Nasser Karimi in Tehran, Iran contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.